The Chief Justice

 The Documentation Section

-The Documentation Section is in charge of the safekeeping of official seals, the reception, distribution, printing, and filing of correspondences and documents and the planning and writing of minutes of various meetings.
+The Documentation Section is in charge of the safekeeping of official seals, the reception, distribution, printing, and the planning and writing of minutes of various meetings.

 The Research and Evaluation Section